 - Have a plan B (and C).
 If your first destination has a busy parking lot, go to the next spot on your list!

-- Get outside earlier or later in the day to avoid peak times, and please keep your visits brief.
+- Get outside earlier or later in the day to avoid peak times.

 - If you are exhibiting symptoms related to COVID-19, or if you have recently been exposed to COVID-19, please stay home.